 Death Valley National Park is a spectacular desert national park in Southern California.
 It is the largest national park in the contiguous United States, and known for its majestic landscapes and dramatic geological features.

 While you can visit Death Valley National Park for the day from Las Vegas or Los Angeles, or spend a day in the park as part of a California road trip, you can also easily spend several days here, exploring the park at leisure.

-Sunrises and sunsets in Death Valley National Park can be gorgeous, and if you spend one or more nights here, you can join a ranger-led astronomy program, or do some stargazing or night photography on your own.
+Sunrises and sunsets in Death Valley National Park can be gorgeous, and if you spend one or more nights here, you can join a ranger-led astronomy program, do some early-in-the-day hiking, or do some stargazing or night photography on your own.

 Where to stay when visiting Death Valley National Park